librenms/librenms/doc/Extensions/Smokeping.md

 After creating the symlink, restart Apache with `sudo systemctl apache2 restart`

-You should be able to load the Smokeping web interface at `http://yourhost/cgi-bin/smokeping.cgi`
+You should be able to load the SmokePing web interface at `http://yourhost/cgi-bin/smokeping.cgi`

 ### Nginx Configuration